Pistol Bags

 Lumens

 Both the Surefire X600U and the Streamlight ProTac HL clock in at 1,000 lumens.
-While lumens are important there is more to light than just lumen count.
+While lumens are important, there is more to light than just lumen count.

 Up until recently, Lumens were seen as the gold standard of determining flashlight brightness and people would tout their lumens to determine the best light.

-But lumens leave out candela as well as beam throw and shape so we won’t get caught up on the lumens, which are the exact same anyway.
+But lumens leave out candela as well as beam throw and shape so we won’t get caught up on the lumens, which are the same anyway.

 High Runtime